 Use the Sitemaps report to see which sitemaps were processed for your site, any processing errors, or to submit a new sitemap for your site.
-The new Google Search Console encourages the use of sitemaps to help Google discover the right content on your site, and to improve content tracking and error reporting.
+The new Google Search Console encourages the use of sitemaps to help Google discover the right content on your site and to improve content tracking and error reporting.

 If you have created a WordPress website, then you can create sitemaps with Yoast SEO plugin.
-However, if you have your website created in HTML then you can use following websites:
+However, if you have your website created in HTML then you can use the following websites:

 Within the XML sitemap tab of Google Search Console, you can tell Google where your XML sitemap is located on your site: